imoisharma/jenkins-on-k8s/README.md

-# jenkins-on-k8s
+# Jekins on Kubernetes
-This is the running the Jenkins on Kubernetes
+Welcome to the documentation of running the Jenkins on Kubernetes V1.16